-- 4.2.2.5.
-Joint-Committee Directors - 4.2.2.5.1.
-The joint-committee will have two Directors, namely the Directors of the two committees.
-They have all of the powers expressed in the general Rules of Procedure. - 4.2.2.6.
-Authors Panel - 4.2.2.6.1.
-Beginning Authors' Panels will be the first course of action after opening debate in Committee Session 5.
-Due to the necessity of coordinating the Authors Panel with two separate committees, delegates will not have the ability to choose the order of the Authors Panels; the order will be chronological to the assigned number of the working paper.
-Transcripts of the proceedings from one committee, written by the Assistant Director, will be read aloud to the other and vice versa before further action can be taken by the committees. - 4.2.2.6.2.
-Home Government will be responsible for running the transcripts between the two committees. - 4.2.2.7.
-Amendments - 4.2.2.7.1.
+- 5.3.2.7.1.
 Friendly and unfriendly amendments must be submitted, debated, and voted upon before the end of the Crisis Session.
-They are not permitted to be passed at Committee Session 5 before Authors Panel. - 4.2.2.7.2.
-The following amendments are for after Authors' Panel once the draft resolutions are accepted as draft resolutions: - 4.2.2.7.2.1.
+They are not permitted to be passed at Committee Session 5 before Authors Panel. - 5.3.2.7.2.
+The following amendments are for after Authors' Panel once the draft resolutions are accepted as draft resolutions: - 5.3.2.7.2.1.
 Sponsored amendments: must be approved by all sponsors of one committee, approved by the Director, then sent to the other committee for approval by the sponsors from that committee and their Director.
-Pending the approval of the other committee's sponsors and Director, the amendment will be passed, as a vote in sponsored amendments is not necessary. - 4.2.2.7.2.2.
+Pending the approval of the other committee's sponsors and Director, the amendment will be passed, as a vote in sponsored amendments is not necessary. - 5.3.2.7.2.2.
 Unsponsored Amendments: Can only be made to the operative clauses and must be sponsored by 5 member states of one committee.
 Once proposed, the two-for-two-against speakers and the vote must be transcribed to the other committee, who will also do two-for-two-against and vote.
 A total-majority vote, not committee-based, will decide the vote.

-- 4.2.2.8.
-Voting Procedures - 4.2.2.8.1.
+5.3.2.8.
+Voting Procedures

+5.3.2.8.1.
 The non-Security Council committee must close out of voting procedures and a courier must deliver the results to the Security Council before the Security Council can enter voting procedures.
-If the first committee votes against a draft resolution, it can still become a resolution if it passes the Security Council. - 4.2.2.8.2. - 4.2.2.9.
-Guest Speakers - 4.2.2.9.1.
+If the first committee votes against a draft resolution, it can still become a resolution if it passes the Security Council.

+5.3.2.9.
+Guest Speakers

+5.3.2.9.1.
 Besides the live briefer at the beginning of the Crisis session, guest speakers will follow the same as the general Rules of Procedures.
-The live briefer will not take any questions. - 4.2.2.10.
-Overlapping Delegations - 4.2.2.10.1.
+The live briefer will not take any questions.

+5.3.2.10.
+Overlapping Delegations

+5.3.2.10.1.
 An overlapping delegation occurs when there is a delegation from the same nation in both committees.
+If this occurs, the two delegates will remain their respective delegations, though will follow their nation's policy in accordance with how it applies to their specific committee.

+5.3.2.11.
+Signatories and Sponsors

+5.3.2.11.1.
+There must be at least one sponsor from each committee on each draft resolution.

+5.3.2.12.
+Operative Clauses

+5.3.2.12.1.
+Since all resolutions will have at least one member of the Security Council as a sponsor, there are no restrictions in regards to using "Condemns" or "Calls Upon."

+5.4.
+Historical Committees
-If this occurs, the two delegates will remain their respective delegations, though will follow their nation's policy in accordance with how it applies to their specific committee. - 4.2.2.11.
-Signatories and Sponsors - 4.2.2.11.1.
-There must be at least one sponsor from each committee on each draft resolution. - 4.2.2.12.
-Operative Clauses - 4.2.2.12.1.
-Since all resolutions will have at least one member of the Security Council as a sponsor, there are no language restrictions in regards to using "Condemns" or "Calls Upon." - 4.3.
-Historical Committees - 4.3.1.
-Historical committees, unlike regular committees, are not set in present day and do not directly concern present-day issues.
-They concern one specific moment in international history since the inception of the United Nations. - 4.3.1.1.
-Historical committees must not take place before the United Nations Charter was made effective on October 24, 1945. - 4.3.2.
-Background guides must contain a 'cutoff date,' which denotes the date that the committee is meeting. - 4.3.2.1.
-Any historical events that occurred after the cutoff date, for the purposes of the committee, will be treated as they have not occurred.

-4.3.3.
-These Rules of Procedure - especially §1.4.2 to §1.4.3 - apply to historical committees in their entirety.
+- 5.4.1.
+Historical committees, unlike regular committees, are not set in the present day and do not directly concern present-day issues.
+They concern one specific moment in international history since the inception of the United Nations - 5.4.1.1.
+Historical committees must not take place before the United Nations Charter was made effective on October 24, 1945. - 5.4.2.
+Background guides must contain a 'cutoff date,' which denotes the date that the committee is meeting. - 5.4.2.1.
+Any historical events that occurred after the cutoff date, for the purposes of the committee, will be treated as they have not occurred. - 5.4.3.
+These Rules of Procedure especially §1.4.2 to §1.4.3 apply to historical committees in their entirety.

-5. Virtual Conferences
+6. Virtual Conferences

-5.1.
+6.1.
 Credentials